enzymefinance/protocol/README.md

 <img src = "https://github.com/melonproject/branding/blob/master/explanation/governance.png" width = "100%">

-The main functionality of the [Governance](contracts/system/Governance.sol) contract is to add new protocol _versions_ such as this [Version](contracts/version/Version.sol) contracts and to shut down existing versions.
+The main functionality of the [Governance](contracts/system/Governance.sol) contract is to add new protocol _versions_ such as this [Version](contracts/version/Version.sol) contract and to shut down existing versions once they become obsolete.

 Adding new protocol version is done by anyone _proposing_ a version to be added and is _executed_ once authority consensus has been established.